benjithedalilama/alice-frontend/final/final.md

 ### Resulting Feature

 Following the user interview, I mostly took from questions 7 and 8 above.
 There needs to be a central page where users can go to understand their system at a glance.
 This would be a dashboard page that includes alerts, favorite hubs, and average values graphs across hubs and sensors with filters.
-I mocked up this page (feature) in my high-fidelity mockup.
-Below figure three shows this page.
+I mocked up this page (feature) in my high-fidelity mockup (seen below).

 ![](resources/feature.png)